swipswaps/tale/_posts/2018-02-27-That-Day-I-Slept-Alone.md

 <hr style="opacity: 0.1;">
 <br>
 I went through streets one day, <br>
-A quarter before dusk, mid-summers in may. <br>
+A quarter before dusk, mid-summer in may. <br>
 Saw a crippled old beggar, with an empty bowl, <br>
 Wearing a shredded jacket on a ripped soul. <br>
 His an-year old son was sitting in his lap, <br>